Jamestown High School (New York)

-Jamestown High School (JHS) is a public high school located in Jamestown, New York, United States.
-It is the sole public high school within the city limits of Jamestown, and educates high school freshmen, sophomores, juniors, and seniors.
-It is within the Jamestown Public Schools school district.
+Jamestown High School (JHS) is a public high school located in Jamestown, New York.
+It is the sole public high school in Jamestown.
+It also serves some students in the surrounding towns of Ellicott, Kiantone, Busti, and Carroll.

+The school educates high school freshmen, sophomores, juniors, and seniors.
+Jamestown High School is the sole high school within the Jamestown Public Schools district.